-- There must be no existing roof or ceiling insulation present in the ceiling space. - For the purposes of this Activity, ceiling spaces with single sheet reflective foil insulation hung below the roofing material are deemed to be uninsulated ceiling spaces.
+- 1. There must be no existing roof or ceiling insulation present in the ceiling space. - 2.
+For the purposes of this Activity, ceiling spaces with single sheet reflective foil insulation hung below the roofing material are deemed to be uninsulated ceiling spaces.

-- 1. The insulation product used must comply with the performance requirements of AS/NZS 4859.1, as evidenced by test reports - from an accredited NATA laboratory.

-The insulation product must achieve a minimum winter R-value, when measured in accordance with AS/NZS 4859.1, of: - R3.0 if the Site is in BCA Climate Zone 2 or 3; - 0 R3.5 if the Site is in BCA Climate Zone 4, 5 or 6; R5.0 if the Site is in BCA Climate Zone 7 or 8 after being adjusted for perimeter insulation in accordance with AS 3999.
+- 1. The insulation product used must comply with the performance requirements of AS/NZS 4859.1, as evidenced by test reports from an accredited NATA laboratory. - 2.
+The insulation product must achieve a minimum winter R-value, when measured in accordance with AS/NZS 4859.1, of: - o R3.0 if the Site is in BCA Climate Zone 2 or 3; - o R3.5 if the Site is in BCA Climate Zone 4, 5 or 6; - o R5.0 if the Site is in BCA Climate Zone 7 or 8 after being adjusted for perimeter insulation in accordance with AS 3999

-- The insulation product must have a warranty of at least 25 years. - Foil insulation products are not eligible to be used in this activity
+- 3. The insulation product must have a warranty of at least 25 years. - 4.
+Foil insulation products are not eligible to be used in this activity.

-- The insulation product used must be installed in compliance with AS 3999 and the National Construction Code BCA Section 1. - Installers are required to have completed training courses CPCCOHS1001A; CPCCCM2010A; CPCCOHS2001A; - CPCCPB3027A; CPCCPB3014A and other training requirements as Published by the Scheme Administrator.
-Insulation must only be installed in ceiling spaces with an exposed roof.

-Insulation must be installed in at least 95% of the ceiling area able to have insulation installed, after being adjusted for perimeter insulation in accordance with AS 3999 - Cut outs around ceiling penetrations such as downlights must be kept to the minimum permitted by regulation.
+- The insulation product used must be installed in compliance with AS 3999 and the National Construction Code BCA Section J1. - Installers are required to have completed training courses CPCCOHS1001A, CPCCCM2010A; CPCCOHS2001A; CPCCPB3027A; CPCCPB3014A and other training requirements as Published by the Scheme Administrator. - 3.
+Insulation must only be installed in ceiling spaces with an exposed roof. - 4.
+Insulation must be installed in at least 95% of the ceiling area able to have insulation installed, after being adjusted for perimeter insulation in accordance with AS 3999. - 5.
+Cut outs around ceiling penetrations such as downlights must be kept to the minimum permitted by regulation.

-Deemed Activity Electricity Savings = Electricity Savings Factor × Insulation Area $Deemed\ Activity\ Gas\ Savings = Gas\ Savings\ Factor \times Insulation\ Area$
+Deemed Activity Electricity Savings = Electricity Savings Factor × Insulation Area Deemed Activity Gas Savings = Gas Savings Factor × Insulation Area

-- Electricity Savings Factor and Gas Savings Factor, in MWh per m2, are the values from Tables D6.1 and D6.2 corresponding to the Site's building construction and location. - Insulation Area, in m2, is the total ceiling area that has had insulation product installed.
-Implementation of the Activity allows both Electricity and Gas Savings Factors to be applied, regardless of fuel used for heating or cooling at the premises.
-Table D6.1 Electricity Savings Factors (MWh per m2 of ceiling insulation installed)
+- Electricity Savings Factor and Gas Savings Factor, in MWh per m2, are the values from Tables D6.1 and D6.2 corresponding to the Site's building construction and location. - Insulation Area, in m2, is the total ceiling area that has had insulation product installed. - Implementation of the Activity allows both Electricity and Gas Savings Factors to be applied, regardless of fuel used for heating or cooling at the premises.

+Table D6.1 - Electricity Savings Factors (MWh per m2 of ceiling insulation installed)

-Climate zone BCA Climate Zones 2 and 3 Minimum R3.0 BCA Climate Zone 4 Minimum R3.5 BCA Climate Zones 5 and 6 Minimum R3.5 BCA Climate Zones 7 and 8 Minimum R5.0 ı MWh per m2 0.16 0.29 0.17 0.47
+Climate zone BCA Clima and 3 Minimum I BCA Climate Zone 4 Minimum R3.5 BCA Climate Zones 5 and 6 Minimum R3.5 BCA Climate Zones 7 and 8 Minimum R5.0 MWh per m2 0.16 0.29 0.17 0.47